WSWUP/cloud-free-scene-counts/EXAMPLE.md

 ## Generate Scene Counts and Clear/Cloudy Scene Lists

-Before identifying and sorting the cloudy quicklook images, generate an initial set of scene counts and scene ID lists using the following:
+Before identifying and sorting the cloudy quicklook images, generate an initial set of scene counts and product ID lists using the following:

 ```
 python ..\make_quicklook_lists.py